compositor/rippled-cookbook/README.md

 # Rippled Cookbook

+## End of maintenance

+Ripple Labs promotes CentOS and RedHat Enterpise as platforms for production servers (read [here](https://ripple.com/build/rippled-setup/)).
+This cookbook was meant for Ubuntu.
+Due to lack of interest support of this cookbook will be stopped any time.
+Please note that the cookbook is pretty generic to work properly with further releases.
+Please find details on proper maintenance below.

 ## Overview

 This cookbook compiles and installs a [Ripple](https://ripple.com) node (version 0.30.1-hf2).
 At the time of writing Ripple Labs does not provide a precompiled package for the most recent release, therefore the only installation method available is via sources.